kinkard/auction-house-cpp/README.md

 Transaction log can be monitored via `tail -f transaction.log`.

+Alternatively, VS2019 project files can be generated using `cmake .. -G "Visual Studio 16 2019"`.

 ## Client

 This repo also contains a minimalistic client that sends everything you type in console to the server and prints everything server sends back.
 The telnet can be used instead.